145 King Street West, Suite 2200 | Toronto, Ontario | M5H 4G2 | 416 362 3711

 7. Notice of temporary disruption

-Minden Gross, LLP will notify the public in the event of a planned or unexpected disruption in the facilities or services usually used by persons with disabilities.
-This notice will include information about the reason for the disruption, its anticipated duration, and a description of alternative facilities or services, if available.
+Minden Gross LLP will notify the public in the event of a planned or unexpected disruption in the facilities or services usually used by persons with disabilities.
+This notice will include information about the reason for the disruption, its anticipated duration, and a description of alternative facilities or services, if and as available.

 The notices will be posted at all public entrances and service counters of the Firm, or communicated by such method as is reasonable in the circumstances.